SciSharp/LLamaSharp/README.md

 ## FAQ

 1. GPU out of memory: Please try setting `n_gpu_layers` to a smaller number.
 2. Unsupported model: `llama.cpp` is under quick development and often has break changes.
-Please check the release date of the model and find a suitable version of LLamaSharp to install, or use the model we provide [on huggingface](https://huggingface.co/AsakusaRinne/LLamaSharpSamples).
+Please check the release date of the model and find a suitable version of LLamaSharp to install, or generate `gguf` format weights from original weights yourself.
-3. Cannot find backend package: 1) ensure you installed one of them.
-2) check if there's a `libllama.dll` under your output path.
+3. Cannot load native lirary: 1) ensure you installed one of the backend packages.
+2) Run `NativeLibraryConfig.WithLogs()` at the very beginning of your code to print more informations.
 3) check if your system supports avx2, which is the default settings of official runtimes now.
-If not, please compile llama.cpp yourself.
+If not, please compile llama.cpp yourself and specify it with `NativeLibraryConfig.WithLibrary`.